johnfgibson/julia-pde-benchmark/README.md

 # julia-pde-benchmark
 Benchmarking a simple PDE integration algorithm in Julia and other languages

+We benchmark a very simple numerical integration algorithm for a 1d nonlinear partial differential equation (PDE) in Julia, Python, Matlab, C++, and Fortran.
+Results include execution time versus size of discretized system, and execution time versus lines of code.

-The Kuramoto-Sivashinky (KS) equation is the 1d nonlinear PDE
+The PDE is the Kuramoto-Sivashinky (KS) equation is the 1d nonlinear PDE

 u_t + u_xx + u_xxxx + u u_x = 0

 where x is space and t is time, and subscripts indicate differentiation.
-We choose a periodic domain [0, L_x] and some initial condition u(x,0).
-We can form a simple numerical intgration scheme for the KS equation using Fourier decomposition in space and 2nd-order Crank-Nicolson, Adams-Bashforth semi-implicit finite-differencing in time, with collocation computation of the nonlinear term ￼.
-Here we implement the same algorithm in Python, Matlab, C++, Fortran, and Julia.
-The codes and a detailed description of the algorithm is given below.
+The algorithm uses Fourier decomposition in space and 2nd-order Crank-Nicolson, Adams-Bashforth semi-implicit finite-differencing in time, with collocation computation of the nonlinear term.
+Implementations in all languages utilize the same FFTW library for fast Fourier transforms, so the benchmark is meant to compare the language-specific overheads for things like index bounds checking and allocation of temporary arrays.

+The results show that Julia is competitive with Python and Matlab in line count (about twenty lines of code) and C++ and Fortran for execution speed (slightly fast than C++, slightly slower than Fortran).